 - All valves downstream of the tested valve shall be placed in the OPEN position.

 - OPEN casing valves to the atmosphere when using a test plug to test the BOP stack to prevent possible leaks from rupturing the casing.

 - Casing rams shall be tested to the maximum anticipated surface pressure, with a casing joint connected to a test plug with appropriate cross-over.

 - OPEN annular valves when testing to prevent pack-off leaks from pressuring up outer casing strings.

-- Test all valves on the wellhead individually to their rated working pressure on installation (using a VR plug) and to 80% casing burst on subsequent pressure tests, with a cup tester located + 90’.
+- Continue the procedure by testing all valves on the wellhead individually to their rated working pressure on installation (using a VR plug) and to 80% casing burst on subsequent pressure tests, with a cup tester located + 90’.

 - Variable Bore Rams (VBR) shall be tested with all pipe sizes, excluding drill collars and bottom hole assembly components.

 - DO NOT close annular preventers on open hole or pipes with ESP cable (or wireline) for pressure tests.
 Annulars shall only be closed in these situations in an emergency.
 Annulars shall be tested with the smallest OD pipe to be used.

 - The initial pressure test performed on hydraulic chambers of annular preventers should be at least 1500 psi.
 Initial pressure tests on hydraulic chambers of rams and hydraulically operated valves should be to the maximum operating pressure recommended by the manufacturer.
 The test should be run on both the opening and closing chambers.
 Subsequent pressure tests on hydraulic chambers should be upon re-installation.